 One way you can go from being a good ball player to an outstanding one is to improve your contrast sensitivity.
 This means adding sports vision training to your regimen.

-At Vision & Sensory Integration Institute in Schaumburg we’ll custom-design a program to develop your contrast sensitivity.
+At Vision & Sensory Integration Institute in South Barrington we’ll custom-design a program to develop your contrast sensitivity.
 We’ll begin with a functional eye exam to assess your contrast sensitivity and the other visual skills needed to successfully play baseball.

 Sports vision training involves eye exercises that teach the eyes and brain to work together more quickly and efficiently.
 You’ll meet with us for in-clinic sessions and continue training exercises at home.